 Most pre-built templates for WordPress, Drupal, Shopify, and other platforms will be coded to the highest standards.
 But some won't, especially if the marketplace or directory doesn't have strict and in-depth review processes for its templates.
 That might harm you in the long run if, for example, your template isn’t search engine optimized.

 To ensure your template is lightweight and up to other coding standards, we recommend that you choose an eco-friendly template for your website.
-Good reviews are also a good sign.
+Once again, good reviews are a green flag.

 6. Not Customizing an Overused Template

-Templates are like frameworks, like Bootstrap CSS.
-They come with pre-styled content and components to save you time and development resources, but that also means the sites created with them tend to look the same out-of-the-box.
+Templates come with pre-styled content and components to save you time and development resources, but that also means the sites created with them tend to look the same out-of-the-box.
 When either a template or framework becomes too popular, you have to ensure you’re customizing it or risk looking like most websites on the internet: pretty but not unique.